 This post is possible thanks to DLawless Hardware and Aspect Design Tiles.
-I am so grateful for their support on this project and can’t wait to show you what I did with them!
+I am so grateful for their support on this project and can’t wait to show you how easy they made this quick kitchen update!

 When we moved into this house almost two years ago, the one thing I really didn’t like (at all) was the kitchen.
 It’s not set up logically, the cabinet style does not at all go with the house, and it’s very small.
 Once we were in, I realized the knobs caught your fingers every time you would open a door or drawer.
 It was awful.
 Not to mention… knobs…. on drawers.
 Right in the center.
 Then with all the trim, you were very limited in being able to replace them.